BertrandAreal/pg_build_win/README.md

 source tarballs.
 In that case you won't want the build scripts messing around with git.

-You can still use these scripts to manage your library dependencies and to generate buildenv.pl and config.pl for you if you're working in a manually managed source tree.
-Just leave USE_GIT unset, and set PGBUILDDIR to the location of your source tree.
+buildcwd.pl will look for settings.pl in the current directory, then in the scripts directory.
+This means that it'll execute any "settings.pl" in the directory you invoke it in, so keep that in mind when running builds on untrusted branches.

+Just cd to the source tree and invoke buildcwd.pl from there:

 For example:

-	nmake /f d:\pg_build_win PGBUILDDIR=d:\my-postgresql-dev-tree

-The pseudo-env-var %CD% is useful if you want to build a PostgreSQL source tree rooted in the current directory.
+        cd \path\to\pg_source_tree
+	\path\to\pg_build_win\buildcwd.pl

-If USE_GIT is not set, the scripts won't use git and you don't need it installed.
-In this mode, "nmake postgresql-clean" and "nmake clean" will use "src\tools\msvc\clean.bat dist" to clean the source tree, rather than using git.
+If using buildcwd.pl, the scripts won't use git and you don't need it installed.
+In this mode, "buildcwd.pl postgresql-clean" and "buildcwd.pl clean" will use "src\tools\msvc\clean.bat dist" to clean the source tree, rather than using git.

-You still need a settings.mak, but if you set LIBDIR on the command line then it can be an empty file.

 (Optional) Download library source archives
 ===========================================

-The build tools will use wget to download the source archives into LIBDIR\pkg for you if it can't find them.
+The build tools will download the source archives into LIBDIR\pkg for you if it can't find them.

 If you like, you can create LIBDIR\pkg and copy the source archives from somewhere yourself for offline use.
 The filenames the build scripts look for are specified in settings-default.mak and can be overridden in settings.mak.

-Be warned that "nmake really-clean" will delete LIBDIR and its contents, including any source packages you put there.
+Be warned that "build{cwd|git}.pl really-clean" will delete LIBDIR and its contents, including any source packages you put there.

 SET UP VISUAL STUDIO ENVIRONMENT